 - 1.2 This Policy consists of the following key elements: - (a) First, this Policy applies only to involvement in cartel conduct, which gives rise to involvement in a contravention of the First Conduct Rule within the meaning of section 91 of the Ordinance.
-For the purposes of this Policy cartel conduct refers to agreements and/or concerted practices between two or more undertakings which consist of (i) fixing, maintaining, increasing or controlling the price for the supply of goods or services, (ii) allocating sales, territories, customers or markets for the production or supply of goods or services, (iii) fixing, maintaining, increasing the production or supply of goods or services, or (iv) bid-rigging. - (b) Second, this Policy only relates to an application for leniency by individuals. - (c) Third, leniency is not available under this Policy to individuals whose involvement in the cartel conduct was as the ringleader of the cartel conduct or that coerced other parties to participate in the cartel conduct. - (d) Fourth, leniency under this Policy is only available for the first individual involved in cartel conduct who reports the cartel to the Commission, before the granting of a marker to an undertaking under the Leniency Policy for Undertakings, and goes on to meet all the conditions under this Policy.
+For the purposes of this Policy cartel conduct refers to agreements and/or concerted practices between two or more undertakings which consist of (i) fixing, maintaining, increasing or controlling the price for the supply of goods or services, (ii) allocating sales, territories, customers or markets for the production or supply of goods or services, (iii) fixing, maintaining, controlling, preventing, limiting or eliminating the production or supply of goods or services, or (iv) bid-rigging. - (b) Second, this Policy only relates to an application for leniency by individuals. - (c) Third, leniency is not available under this Policy to individuals whose involvement in the cartel conduct was as the ringleader of the cartel conduct or that coerced other parties to participate in the cartel conduct;